ymyzk/lambda-dti/README.md

 - an evaluator of the blame calculus with dynamic type inference; and
 - some extensions (recursion, operators, and libraries) to the ITGL.

-This is the artifact of "Dynamic Type Inference for Gradual Hindley-Milner Typing" in POPL 2019.
+This is the artifact of the following paper in POPL 2019.

+- Yusuke Miyazaki, Taro Sekiyama, and Atsushi Igarashi.
+[Dynamic Type Inference for Gradual Hindley–Milner Typing](https://doi.org/10.1145/3290331).
+POPL 2019.

 ## Requirements
 - opam 2.0.0+